guilhermepo2/newtons-laws-of-roguelike/README.md

 **The Log:** The log will remain sleeping unless acted upon a force :)

+**The Light Log:** This log runs faaaaaaaaaaaaast through the dungeon, just when you are defenseless it hits you!
+And then he runs, fast.

+**The Heavy Log:** This logs run sloooooooooooooooooow through the dungeon, and when you are EXPECTING it hits you!
+Should be easy to avoid.

 **The BOMB Log:** The BOMB Log will punish you for hitting it, with the same force, but on opposite direction :)

 ### Credits: